-Generic Name: aluminum hydroxide
+Generic name: aluminum hydroxide

-Applies to aluminum hydroxide: oral suspension
+Applies to aluminum hydroxide: oral suspension.

-Get emergency medical help if you have any of these signs of an allergic reaction while taking aluminum hydroxide (the active ingredient contained in Aloh-Gel) hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Stop using the medication and call your doctor at once if you have a serious side effect such as:
+Stop using the medicine and call your doctor at once if you have:

-severe stomach pain or constipation;
+severe stomach pain or constipation, loss of appetite;

 pain when you urinate;

 extreme drowsiness; or

 bloody or tarry stools, coughing up blood or vomit that looks like coffee grounds.